pepejammers42/scalargrad/README.md

 # Scalargrad

 A blind rewrite from micrograd, with extra activation functions.
 Perhaps useful for educational purposes only.
-Really, _really_ slow, at anything else rather than binary classification.
+Really, _really_ slow, at anything else other than binary classification.

 ## Extras